willnorris/imageproxy/README.md

 By default, the imageproxy command does not cache responses, but caching can be enabled using the `-cache` flag.
 It supports the following values:

- - `memory` - uses an in-memory cache.
-(This can exhaust your system's available memory and is not recommended for production systems)
+ - `memory` - uses an in-memory LRU cache.
+By default, this is limited to 100mb.
+To customize the size of the cache or the max age for cached items, use the format `memory:size:age` where size is measured in mb and age is a duration.
+For example, `memory:200:4h` will create a 200mb cache that will cache items no longer than 4 hours.
  - directory on local disk (e.g. `/tmp/imageproxy`) - will cache images
    on disk
  - s3 URL (e.g. `s3://region/bucket-name/optional-path-prefix`) - will cache